+Mode

-Mode Immediate.
-Although the cancellation process itself is asynchronous, the completion message(s)
+Immediate.
+Although the cancellation process itself is asynchronous, the completion message(s) are associated with the original request, not the cancel request (even if they indicate a WFS_ERR_CANCELED status).

-are associated with the original request, not the cancel request (even if they indicate a on the specified service that are in progress on behalf of the calling application.
+If the RequestID parameter is set to NULL, the command will cancel all asynchronous requests on the specified service that are in progress on behalf of the calling application.